Paresh-Mistry/Askelo---Personalize-AI-Chatboot/README.md

-# Askelo – AI Chatbot for Cointab Assignment
+# Askelo – AI Chatbot

+> Cointab Assignment

 **Askelo** is a personalized AI-powered chatbot built with **Next.js**, **TinyLLaMA via Ollama**, and **Radix UI**.
 It supports **multi-tab conversations**, allowing users to manage, rename, and delete chats.
 This project was developed for the **Cointab assignment**.